Banner

 Jeremy Didier, LSCSW, LMAC, ADHD-CCSP

-Board PresidentChildren and Adults with Attention-Deficit/Hyperactivity Disorder
+Therapist and Board PresidentChildren and Adults with Attention-Deficit/Hyperactivity Disorder

 Jeremy Didier, LSCSW, LMAC, ADHD-CCSP is a licensed clinical social worker, addiction counselor, and nationally recognized leader in adult ADHD education and advocacy.
 She specializes in the assessment and diagnosis of ADHD in adults, with particular expertise in complex and co-occurring presentations, including substance use disorders.
 Jeremy brings a neuroinclusive, evidence-informed approach to clinical work, emphasizing functional impairment, developmental history, and ethical diagnostic formulation.